TronFortyTwo/Tux-in-Space/README.md

 for test/use the program:
 -------------------------
 There is a Main executable file, compiled in a Debian 64 bit.
 Maybe can run in other computer.
-Elsewhere, you can compile the main whit "gcc -lm -Wall -o -g main.c <destination_file>".
+Elsewhere, you can compile the main whit "gcc -lm -Wall -o -g main.c destination_file".
 You are encouraged of start use or test this program.